-Dear Customers, Stakeholders, and Castle Rock Water Utilities Department employees,
+Dear Customers, Stakeholders, and Castle Rock Water Staff,

 In 1893, with 2.5 miles of wooden pipeline, a few water mains and one reservoir, the department began its first service to just a few hundred people.
-Thus, began the Town's commitment to delivering residents this vital and important natural resource.
+This was the beginning of the Town's commitment to delivering residents this vital and important natural resource.